ochsec/samus-code/docs/core/session-model-switching.md

 ## Overview

 This document outlines the implementation plan for adding **runtime model switching within a single CLI session** while preserving conversation context.
-The feature supports **Ollama**, **LM Studio**, and **OpenRouter** (or any OpenAI-compatible provider) and automatically discovers each model’s context length to avoid token-limit errors.
+The feature supports **Ollama**, **LM Studio**, and **OpenRouter** (or any OpenAI-compatible provider) and automatically discovers each model's context length to avoid token-limit errors.

+Additionally, this implementation includes support for **weak and strong models**, where:
+- **Strong models** are used for repository exploration, planning, and troubleshooting
+- **Weak models** are used for implementation tasks

 ---